-We also operate volunteer programs that allow international volunteers to contribute their time and skills to help carry out research and other critical tasks.
+We also operate volunteer programs and internships that allow international participants to contribute their time and skills to carry out research and other critical tasks in Seychelles.

 Volunteering with GVI is a direct way to contribute to coral reef research in Seychelles.
-Our volunteering programs and internships in Seychelles are also an opportunity to boost your marine conservation or professional diving career.
+Our volunteer and internship programs in Seychelles are also an opportunity to boost your marine conservation or professional diving career.

-You could also help to study coral bleaching and contribute to our understanding of how to limit the damage from these events and encourage recovery.
+Or, assist our team in studying coral bleaching and contribute to our understanding of how to safeguard corals from bleaching events and encourage recovery.

-Your role in coral reef conservation won’t end once you have completed your volunteering program and waved goodbye to Seychelles.
-You’ll be taking valuable knowledge home with you.
+And, your role in coral reef conservation won’t end once you’ve completed your program and waved goodbye to Seychelles.
+You’ll be taking valuable knowledge home with you too.

-Choose to be an ambassador for healthy reefs, and inform your community about coral bleaching facts and other threats to these precious marine ecosystems.
-Encourage the people around you to join efforts to curb climate change, and help to ensure a future for healthy coral reefs.
+Choose to be an ambassador for healthy reefs, and inform your community about coral-bleaching facts and other challenges faced by this important marine ecosystem.
+Encourage the people around you to join efforts to curb climate change, and add to ensuring a future for healthy coral reefs.